ElphysAlvarez01/Project1/README.md

-# Project 1: BIRTH RATE AND THE COLLAPSE OF A NATION!
+# Project 1: BIRTH RATE AND THE COLLAPSE OF A NATION.

 ## Project Overview
 Our group set out to answer this question: Why is birth rate decreasing in America?
-We decided to look at various variables that could contribute to this decline, including: housing affordability, alcohol consumption, loneliness, marriages, education, and more.
+We decided to look at various variables that could contribute to this decline, including: housing affordability, alcohol consumption, loneliness, marriages, female education, and more.
 Ultimately, we found the strongest correlation between birth rate and:  women pursuing higher education (r= 0.86), Annual Income 25 to 34 (r = -0.94) & Annual Home SalePrice (r = -0.93).

 ### Where is our data from?